-IAM systems are intended to streamline and secure enterprise-wide access administration by consolidating identity lifecycle processes into a shared infrastructure.
+identity and access management (IAM) systems streamline and secure enterprise-wide access administration by consolidating identity lifecycle processes into a shared infrastructure.

-Previous approaches to consolidated user administration have focused on constructing and maintaining a formal model of user privileges, including roles and rules, that predicts what accounts and rights should be assigned to any given user, based on user classification and other identity attributes.
+Previous approaches to consolidated user administration have focused on constructing and maintaining a formal model of user privileges, including roles and rules, that predicts what accounts and rights should be assigned to any given user, based on user classification via identity attributes.

 The remainder of this document is organized as follows:

-An introduction to privilege modeling as a strategy for automated user administration.
+An introduction to entitlement modeling as a strategy for automated user administration.

-Where privilege modeling does work in practical deployments, where it doesn't and why.
+Where entitlement modeling does work in practical deployments, where it doesn't and why.